 The main issues I had to overcome for this two-person job were getting the boards into position and holding them there until I could get them nailed – three hands minimum required.

 Here’s what you need:

 Having a pair of 6′ step ladders on hand is a definite plus allowing you to cover several feet of ceiling span without having to “dismount” while positioning long boards.
 Position the ladders so you can reach at least one end of the board and close enough together that you can safely straddle the space between the two.
 You could do this with a platform of some sort but repositioning a pair of ladders is quick and easy.

 A pair of quick grip clamps that you can tighten and release with one hand is essential.
 Make sure you have them within easy reach of the board you’re installing.
 I hung them on the joists near each ladder before I positioned each board.

-Put you brad nailer on the flip-down shelf so it’s easy to grab when you need it.
+Put your brad nailer on the flip-down shelf so it’s easy to grab when you need it.

 How to do it

 2. Start the first row with the groove facing the wall.
-Leave a slight gap between the panelling and the wall (but close enough so your moulding will cover it).
-It’s critical that the first row is parallel to the wall so snap a chalkline (where you want the edge that’s away from the wall) or use a few pieces of scrap for spacers (1/8″ or 1/4″ ply with double-sided tape works well).
+Leave a slight gap between the paneling and the wall (but close enough so your moulding will cover it).
+It’s critical that the first row is parallel to the wall so snap a chalk line (where you want the edge that’s away from the wall) or use a few pieces of scrap for spacers (1/8″ or 1/4″ ply with double-sided tape works well).

 5. When you’ve completed one row start the next row with cutoff from the previous row – making sure you stagger the joints by at least 16″ or more.
 The further apart the joints are the less visible they’ll be.
 Slip the groove over the tongue and clamp it as before.
 The joints need to move as the wood shrinks and expands (boy, don’t I know it!) so don’t make the joint too tight.